ABC-iRobotics/ros_course_materials_en/docs/06_roslaunch.md

 4. Run the launch file by setting the arguments:

     ```bash
     ros2 launch ros2_course turtlesim_controller_param_launch.py speed:=100.0 omega:=60.0
     ```

     ---

-5. Using the above example, let's set the background color also using command line argument(s).
+5. Using the example above, let's set the background color also using command line argument(s).

 ---